Uomocosa/Leles-Standard-of-Combat/content/Notes & Images/Fast Setup • Preconstruted Characters.md

 aliases:
   - Preconstruted Characters
 ---
 _**Blain**_ — A construct forged by a legendary blacksmith and enchanted by one of the continent's most powerful magicians.
-Its sole purpose is to protect its charge at all costs.<br>_The protected individual could be another player, a key NPC, or a [[SoC • Discord Bot - Thread • COMPANIONS|Companion]]_
+Its sole purpose is to protect its charge at all costs.<br>_The protected individual could be another player, a key NPC, or a [[SoC • Rules Chapter - COMPANIONS|Companion]]_
 - _Start by printing these **[[SoC • Preconstruted Characters • Blain|Cards]]**_.

 ----